Chris Skinner's blog

 Welcome to The Finanser by Chris Skinner

 Welcome to The Finanser by Chris Skinner.
-The Finanser discusses all things FinTech, finance, banking, technology and, most importantly, the future.
+The Finanser discusses all things fintech, finance, banking, technology and, most importantly, the future.
 To make an enquiry about having Chris write or speak for you, here’s an illustration of his presentations … … Chris Skinner has regularly forecast the changes in finance driven by technology.
 He is…

 Read More